 Roast until vegetables until tender, about 30-45 minutes.
 Your oven temperature and cooking times may vary, so check and stir periodically.
 The veggies should be caramelized, but not burnt.

 When cool enough to handle, puree in food processor or blender until smooth but still a little chunky.
-Portion into freezer-safe containers or zip-top bags.
-Freeze for up to 6 months.
+Use immediately or portion into freezer-safe containers or zip-top bags and freeze for up to 6 months.